cls2031/rock-paper-scissors/README.md

 Udacity Introduction to Programming Nanodegree; Project 2; Rock, Paper, Scissors

 This program plays a game of Rock, Paper, Scissors between two Players and reports both Player's scores each round.

-This is the first time I am attempting to use GitHub while completing my project file.
-Let's see how this goes.
+When one Player wins by 3 rounds, that Player wins and the game is over.